FedML-AI/doc.fedml.ai/docs/render/index.md

 sidebar_position: 1
 ---

-# 🚀 How to onboard Render compute nodes into TensorOpera?
+# 🚀 How to onboard Render compute nodes into ChainOpera?

 # Introduction

-As announced earlier (https://github.com/rendernetwork/RNPs/blob/main/RNP-007.md), the collaboration between TensorOpera and Render aims at bringing Generative AI workloads to Render’s compute network.
-In particular, by integrating Render’s community of GPU owners into TensorOpera decentralized cloud, GenAI developers will now be offered new compute resources to tap into on TensorOpera GenAI platform.
+As announced earlier (https://github.com/rendernetwork/RNPs/blob/main/RNP-007.md), the collaboration between ChainOpera and Render aims at bringing Generative AI workloads to Render’s compute network.
+In particular, by integrating Render’s community of GPU owners into ChainOpera decentralized cloud, GenAI developers will now be offered new compute resources to tap into on ChainOpera GenAI platform.

-We are now thrilled to move forward and complete phase 1 of this partnership by onboarding Render compute nodes into TensorOpera.
+We are now thrilled to move forward and complete phase 1 of this partnership by onboarding Render compute nodes into ChainOpera.

 The process is very simple and each GPU provider from the Render community needs to only follow two steps as described below!

 # Onboarding instructions (requiring execution of only 2 commands)

 :::note
-The following two commands are to be executed from within the compute nodes which you would like to bind to the TensorOpera platform
+The following two commands are to be executed from within the compute nodes which you would like to bind to the ChainOpera platform
 :::

 ### 1. Execute the first command to install fedml and related libraries